Leaders Must Communicate Strategy More Effectively

 Several years ago a major 60,000 response study was conducted by Charles Galunic of Insead and Immanuel Hermreck of Bertelsmann to better understand how strategy could be most effectively communicated across the workforce.
 Here are the high level results — some expected and one quite surprising to us.

-It tells us that leaders should ensure development opportunities and career paths are adjusted and aligned with any strategic changes as part of the strategy communication and cascading process.
+What To Do: Ensure development opportunities and career paths are adjusted and aligned with any strategic changes as part of the strategy communication and cascading process.

+They want the straight, unadulterated version, not one that has been watered down and re-interpreted through the cascade of information dissemination.
 Senior leaders have the authority; they have the credibility; they are in a position to know; and they have the answers to employee questions because they are (or should be) the company’s business strategy experts.

 The Bottom Line